 The annual Roth TSP contribution limit in 2022 is $20,500, which comes out to $1,708 per month.
 Just divide this by your salary to determine how much you need to contribute.
 If your salary is $6,000 per month, you would divide $1,708 by $6,000 and you would get 25.69%.
 So you would need to contribute a little over 28% of your income.

 Catch-up contributions, for those age 50 and over, are limited to $6,500 per year.
 So if you are eligible to make catch-up contributions, be sure to include that in your calculations.
 The max for you would be $27,000 per year, or $2,250 per month.
 If you have an $8,000 salary, you would divide your $2,166.66 contribution by your $8,000 salary, which would come out to about a 28% contribution.

 Obviously, not all numbers work out that easily.
 But the concept is the same.

 You should also be very careful if you change jobs during the calendar year.
-The TSP will not have any information regarding previous TSP or 401k plan contributions.
-These will share the same annual contribution limit and there will be no process on place to automatically stop or refund contributions if you contribute too much.
-So pay attention!
+The TSP will not have any information regarding previous TSP or 401(k) plan contributions.
+These will share the same annual contribution limit and there will be no process in place to automatically stop or refund contributions if you contribute too much.